fchollet/keras-blog/content/using-pretrained-word-embeddings.md

 Here's how we will solve the classification problem:

 - convert all text samples in the dataset into sequences of word indices.
 A "word index" would simply be an integer ID for the word.
-We will only consider the top 20,000 most commonly occuring words in the dataset, and we will truncate the sequence to a maximum length of 1000 words.
+We will only consider the top 20,000 most commonly occuring words in the dataset, and we will truncate the sequences to a maximum length of 1000 words.
 - prepare an "embedding matrix" which will contain at index `i` the embedding vector for the word of index `i` in our word index.
 - load this embedding matrix into a Keras `Embedding` layer, set to be frozen (its weights, the embedding vectors, will not be updated during training).
 - build on top of it a 1D convolutional neural network, ending in a softmax output over our 20 categories.